 German Gymnasium Interiors

 Inside you will find spectacular interiors which makes this restaurant well worth a visit.
-On the ground floor is the Grand Café and on the first floor you will find the restaurant.
+On the ground floor is the Grand Café and on the first floor, you will find the restaurant.
 They also have two bars and private dining areas.
-We sat in the Grand Café where the ceiling height is unbelievable, it goes up and up and up.
+We sat in the Grand Café where the ceiling height is unbelievable; it goes up and up and up.
 The mezzanine dining tables seemed far away.
 It’s all very glam inside with grey and white marble flooring and bar counters against gleaming black surfaces.
-Upstairs on the mezzanine level you will see columns and warehouse style white washed walls.
-It’s definitely a place for an impressive business lunch or a special celebration.
+Upstairs on the mezzanine level, you will see columns and warehouse-style whitewashed walls.
+It’s a great place for an impressive business lunch or a special celebration.

 German Gymnasium Information

-To find out more about the restaurant go to the German Gymnasium Website.
+To find out more about the restaurant, go to the German Gymnasium Website.
 The restaurant address is 1 King’s Boulevard, London N1C 4BU.
-The nearest underground is Kings Cross St Pancras, the train station is Kings Cross and St Pancras International.
-Opening times for the restaurant are Monday to Friday 8am until 11pm, Saturday 10am until 11pm and Sunday 10am until 10pm.
-You can book a table online which is advisable, we were lucky to get the last one when we arrived without a reservation.
+The nearest underground is Kings Cross St Pancras, and the train station is Kings Cross and St Pancras International.
+Check the website for up to date opening times.
+You can book a table online which is advisable; we were lucky to get the last one when we arrived without a reservation.